hpssjellis/google-should-make-tensorflowTinyJS/README.md

 ### Cons of TensorFlowTinyJS for Local Use (2/2)

-## Security Concerns:
+### Security Concerns:

-## Local Vulnerabilities: While data security is enhanced by local training execution, the microcontroller should be secured against physical tampering and local attacks.
+## Local Vulnerabilities:
+While data security is enhanced by local training execution, the microcontroller should be secured against physical tampering and local attacks.
 Note: The ML model on a microcontroller typically does not contain the original training data

-## Resource Constraints:
+### Resource Constraints:

-## Power Consumption: Running large ML models continuously can be power-intensive, which is a concern for battery-operated devices.
+## Power Consumption:
+Running large ML models continuously can be power-intensive, which is a concern for battery-operated devices.
-Note: many microcontroller run very low power and with smaller models can be made to run continuously with minimal power consupmtion
+Note: many microcontrollers run very low power and with smaller models can be made to run continuously with minimal power consupmtion

-## Model Optimization: Requires significant effort to optimize models for the limited resources of microcontrollers.
+## Model Optimization:
+Requires significant effort to optimize models for the limited resources of microcontrollers.

 <hr>